namin/lisp-variations/README.md

 - Compile `lisps.scala` to C by program transformations.
 Start bottom up from `lisp0.scala`.

-- Implement macros in terms of `fexpr`.
-Does it support macros in macros correctly?
+- Support macros in macros correctly?

 - Support macroexpansion separate from evaluation at the user level.